Sciences, A - D

 Mary Ann Anderson, NG89

-Public health and nutrition expert who has had a significant impact on global health through policy reform and the establishment of community-based
+Public health and nutrition expert who has had a significant impact on global health through policy reform and the establishment of community-based educational programs

 Read full bio >>

 Tufts Degrees: Ph.D., Nutrition, 1989

 Other Degrees: B.S., Nutrition, Mundelein College, 1970; M.S., Nutrition, University of Hawaii, 1972